cktlco/crew-chief-autovoicepack/README.md

 - coqui should be operational from the command line:
   - `tts --model_name tts_models/multilingual/multi-dataset/xtts_v2 --speaker_idx 'Claribel Dervla' --language_idx en --use_cuda true --out_path /tmp/x.wav --text 'This is a test.'`
 - modify `generate_voice_pack.py` as needed to point to the right resource locations

+## Possible Future Improvements
+- Incorporate RVC (Real Voice Cloning) to better match the original speaker's voice -- this would take the TTS generated audio and post-process it to sound even more like the original.
+Could also be applied to the original CrewChief "Jim" voice pack audio to retain the emotional inflection and pacing (though unavoidably inheriting the regional jargon and matey-ness).
+- Support creating new spotter voices
+- Support alternate text-to-speech services and models
+- Automate multilingual machine translation (see "How do I create a voice pack in a different language?")

 ## References